-Religious Studies is provided for all pupils in Key Stage 3 using the Hampshire Agreed Syllabus, and in Key Stage 4 through the AQA Religious Studies GCSE Specification A. Although parents/carers have the right to withdraw their child from RS this has not happened to date.
+Religious Studies is provided for all pupils in Key Stage 3 using a concept led approach, which is based on the Hampshire Agreed Syllabus, and in Key Stage 4 through the AQA Religious Studies GCSE Specification A. Although parents/carers have the right to withdraw their child from RS this has not happened to date.
 Religious Studies and Collective Worship or Reflection are designed to include all children and to respect all faith communities.